 Most useful to colleges and universities is the firm’s understanding of construction contracts and litigation.
 Attorneys are well-versed in contract negotiations, risk allocation, bonding and insurance, competitive and public bidding requirements, construction management, design, and development, among other construction issues.
 In an effort to best serve these clients, Higher Education attorneys team up with attorneys from other groups within the firm to aid with construction financing issues.

-Norris McLaughlin attorneys are experienced in real estate transactions and land use matters facing colleges and universities, including conveyances and leasing, government rules and permitting, federal and state regulatory compliance, real estate-related litigation, real property tax appeals, and real estate financing.
+Norris McLaughlin attorneys are experienced in real estate transactions and land use matters facing colleges and universities, including conveyances and leasing, government rules and permitting, federal and state regulatory compliance, real estate-related litigation, real property tax appeals, and real estate financing, and public housing projects.

 Norris McLaughlin helps its higher education clients to navigate the complex and evolving state and federal laws and regulations governing medical and recreational use of cannabis.
 In particular, the firm provides counseling to higher education institutions on legal issues related to the research and development of industrial hemp under state-regulated pilot hemp programs, guides them on the impact of federal funding on an institution’s ability to participate in the cannabis industry on the research level, and assesses overall risks and benefits related to an institution’s participation in the field of cannabis.